highbyte/dotnet-6502/docs/home/development.md

 - This emulator is configured to stop executing when the program reaches a specific "success" address (where the program loops forever).
 - It currently requires a Windows machine to run due to the AS65 assembler.
 There may be a Java-version of it that could possibly be used instead.

-To run only the special functional/integration XUnit test:
+To run only the special functional/integration XUnit test on Windows:

 ```powershell
 cd tests/Highbyte.DotNet6502.Tests